-- 5.4.1.
 Any corrective actions identified in the Investigation Reports will be recorded and tracked until completed.
-Lessons learned may be communicated to employees either through email, toolbox talks, "All Hands Meetings" or similar communications.
+Lessons learned may be communicated to employees either through e-mail, toolbox talks, "All Hands Meetings" or similar communications.
 Corrective actions are assigned to specific individuals and tracked to completion.
-The status of corrective actions is reviewed on a routine basis. - 5.5.
-Incident Recordkeeping - 5.5.1.
-All reported incidents will have an associated incident file, prepared and maintained by the ESH Department.
-All paperwork, forms and reports associated with the investigation will be kept in the file, including the ESH-(3000-F)-173324 First Report and Incident Investigation Form, the finalized Investigation Report and any additional correspondence or hand-written notes.
-Physical evidence from an incident will be retained for one year, then discarded after photos are added to documentation. - 5.6.
-Incident Investigations for Non-SDSTA Operational Tasks - 5.6.1.
-In the event of an incident, contractors shall report the incident in written form to the SDSTA Project Manager or Safety Point of Contact (POC).
+The status of corrective actions is reviewed on a routine basis.

+5.5.
+Incident Recordkeeping

+- All reported incidents will have an associated incident file, prepared and maintained by the ESH Department.
+All paperwork, forms and reports associated with the investigation will be kept in the file, including the ESH-(3000-F)-173324 First Report and Incident Investigation form, the finalized Investigation Report and any additional correspondence or hand-written notes.
+Physical evidence from an incident will be retained for one year, then discarded after photos are added to documentation. - ESH Representative shall validate that ESH-(3000-F)-173324 First Report and Incident Investigation form is signed when submitted.
+If signature(s) are missing, ESH Representative shall contact the submitter of the form and obtain the proper signature(s).

+5.6.
+Incident Investigations for Non-SDSTA Operational Tasks

+- In the event of an incident, contractors shall report the incident in written form to the SDSTA Project Manager or Safety Point of Contact.
 Contractors are expected to conduct an incident investigation in accordance with their own policies.
-The investigation should include preparing a written report summarizing the results of the investigation, corrective actions taken to prevent a reoccurrence, and any lessons learned. - 5.6.2.
-Incidents are to be reported and investigated using the following minimum requirements: - Notify the supervisor, work lead or ESH department. - Seek immediate medical attention for any injury.
+The investigation should include preparing a written report summarizing the results of the investigation, corrective actions taken to prevent a reoccurrence, and any lessons learned. - Incidents are to be reported and investigated using the following minimum requirements: - o Notify the supervisor, work lead or ESH department. - o Seek immediate medical attention for any injury.
 Onsite advanced first aid capabilities are available through the occupational health nurse or onsite ERT medical personnel, both of whom may provide immediate care.
-For extended care purposes, the patient may be required to seek care from an external medical provider. - Preserve the area for future investigation if needed. - Provide a written initial report before the end of the affected work shift.
-The initial report may use the ESH-(3000-F)-173324 First Report and Incident Investigation Form or another preapproved format, which must contain the following information: - o Job title of affected person(s). - o Type of incident. - o Location of incident. - o Date and time the incident occurred. - o Description of incident. - o Estimated cost of property damage, if known. - o If an injury/illness, type of medical treatment provided. - SDSTA ESH Director will determine if the incident category requires a written investigation report containing at a minimum the following elements: - o Description of the incident, response and investigation findings. - o Root cause analysis tool used (if Category 3 or higher). - o Cause(s) of the incident. - o Contributing Factors. - Lessons Learned. - o Corrective Actions. - Provide follow-up to ESH Department for any corrective actions that affect future onsite activities. - Lagging indicators, such as incident rates, will be recorded under the affiliation with the funding status of the project associated with the incident.
-For example, if a subcontractor used for multiple onsite projects experiences an injury/illness, it will be recorded under the specific project that was being worked on when the incident occurred.
+For extended care purposes, the patient may be required to seek care from an external medical provider.

+- o Preserve the area for future investigation if needed. - o Provide a written initial report before the end of the affected work shift.
+The initial report may use the ESH-(3000-F)-173324 First Report and Incident Investigation form or another preapproved format, which must contain the following information: - Job title of affected person(s). - Type of incident. - Location of incident. - Date and time the incident occurred. - Description of incident. - Estimated cost of property damage, if known. - If an injury/illness, type of medical treatment provided. - o SDSTA Director of ESH will determine if the incident category requires a written investigation report containing at a minimum the following elements: - Description of the incident, response and investigation findings. - Root cause analysis tool used (if Category 3 or higher). - ♦ Cause(s) of the incident. - ♦ Contributing Factors. - Lessons Learned. - Corrective Actions. - Provide follow-up to ESH Department for any corrective actions that affect future onsite activities. - o Lagging indicators, such as incident rates, will be recorded under the affiliation with the funding status of the project associated with the incident.
+For example, if a sub-contractor used for multiple onsite projects experiences an injury/illness, it will be recorded under the specific project that was being worked on when the incident occurred.
 This practice applies to contracted SDSTA employees who perform work for a project in the capacity of a user or contractor.